Daniel Way MD

 Weekly rehearsals are on Tuesdays from 7-9 pm.

 Anne’s etchings are realistic and playful, responding to her rural Adirondack environment.
 Using solar plates, she can print from one plate in a variety of ways, adding color, combining plates, adding papers.
-Anne is a certified Life Coach who includes art projects in the workshops and retreats she helps facilitate with the Bona Fide Butterflies.
+Anne is a certified Life Coach who includes art projects in the workshops and retreats she helps facilitate.

 Beverly now has her Framing, Gallery and Studio in The Shirt Factory.
 Her current work in pastel captures the serenity in landscapes, still life, and florals.
 In an age where serenity is not found easily, her work allows the viewer to find it there.
 Beverly also has experience in graphic design, art consultation, framing design, animal portraits, etc.

 Hours: 10:00 am – 6:00 pm Tuesday through Friday; Saturday 10:00 am – 5:00 pm